AlmirSai/Blog-application/README.md

 ```

 ## Testing:
-Coming soon.
+Comming soon.
 In this project author use:
 ```
 - pylintr
 - flake8
 - pytest
 ```

+In the next month author create a new architecure for this project.

 ## Deployment:
 This project could support in future